-Recommendations for incoming connections (from clients to IG).
+Recommendations For Incoming Connections (From Clients to IG).

-Protocol Recommendations HTTPS Follow industry-standard TLS recommendations for Security/Server Side TLS ^亿 .
-Use a secure version of TLS/SSL to connect to TLS- protected endpoints with HTTP connection handlers, such as ClientHandler and ReverseProxyHandler .
-TLS protocols below 1.2 are not considered secure.
+Protocol Recommendations HTTP HTTP connections that are not protected by SSL/TLS use cleartext messages.
+When you permit insecure connections, you cannot prevent client applications from sending sensitive data.
+For example, a client could send unprotected credentials in an HTTP Authorization header.
+Even if the server were to reject the request, the credentials would already be leaked to any eavesdroppers.
+HTTP could be allowed instead of HTTPS with anonymous connections if only public information is exposed, and no client applications send credentials or other sensitive information.
+Configure the HTTP connection handler to use only the default HTTP Anonymous authorization mechanism.
+HTTPS Prefer HTTPS for secure connections over HTTP.
+When using an HTTP connection handler, use HTTPS to protect client connections.
 Some client applications require a higher level of trust, such as clients with additional privileges or access.
 Client application deployers might find it easier to manage public keys as credentials than to manage user name/password credentials.
 Client applications can use SSL client authentication.
 When using IG REST to LDAP gateway, use HTTPS to protect client connections.
 JMX Secure JMX access with the SSL/TLS-related properties, such as use-ssl and others.

-SSH IG administration tools can connect securely.
+Protocol Recommendations SSH IG administration tools can connect securely.
 Administrators should use SSH when changing the IG configuration or binaries.
 The user account for running IG should not be the same user account for connecting remotely.
 Secure Copy (SCP) uses SSH to transfer files securely.
 SCP is an appropriate protocol for copying backup data, for example.

-Recommendations for outgoing connections (from IG to another service.)
+Recommendations For Outgoing Connections (From IG to Another Service.)

 Client Recommendations Common Audit event handlers Configure ForgeRock Common Audit event handlers to use HTTPS when connecting to external log services.

-Client Recommendations OAuth 2.0-based HTTP authorization mechanisms HTTP authorization can be based on OAuth 2.0, where IG servers act as resource servers, and make requests to resolve OAuth 2.0 tokens.
-Use HTTPS to protect the connections to OAuth2ResourceServerFilter and AuthorizationCodeOAuth2ClientFilter.
-For information, refer to OAuth2ResourceServerFilter and AuthorizationCodeOAuth2ClientFilter.
+OAuth 2.0-based HTTP authorization mechanisms HTTP authorization can be based on OAuth 2.0, where IG servers act as resource servers, and make requests to resolve OAuth 2.0 tokens.
+Use HTTPS to protect the connections to OAuth2ResourceServerFilter and OAuth2ClientFilter.
+For information, see OAuth2ResourceServerFilter and OAuth2ClientFilter.

-Message-level security
+Message-Level Security